 We know you have a choice of lawsuit cash advance funding companies and are happy to assist you in your time of need.
 To obtain a lawsuit loan in the quickest and easiest manner, please fill out the submission form on this page.
 One of our agents will contact you immediately and start the process.
 You can then simply sit back and allow Fair Rate Funding to setup your lawsuit cash advance.
 We regularly process and provide lawsuit cash advances within 24 hours of receiving the paperwork from your attorney.

-We provide lawsuit cash advance funding services for premises liability lawsuits for the following states: Alabama, Alaska, Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia D.C.
+We provide lawsuit cash advance funding services for premises liability lawsuits for the following states: Alabama, Alaska, Arizona, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and the District of Columbia D.C.

 Thank you for choosing Fair Rate Funding.